Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ## General
 I have performed thorough testing of this project's website and all of it's functionalities.
 Also all features within this README file were tested.

-- The HTML code was tested using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) and produced some minor errors that I have cleared - [RESULTS]()
+- The CSS code was tested using [Jigsaw](https://jigsaw.w3.org/css-validator/validator) and produced some minor errors that I have cleared - [RESULTS](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flucascegielski.github.io%2FMS1-MiracleFromSoul%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-- The CSS code was tested using [W3C Validator](https://validator.w3.org/nu/#textarea) and produced some minor errors that I have cleared - [RESULTS]()
+- The HTML code was tested using [W3C Validator](https://validator.w3.org/nu/#textarea) and produced no errors - [RESULTS](https://validator.w3.org/nu/?doc=https%3A%2F%2Flucascegielski.github.io%2FMS1-MiracleFromSoul%2F)

 ## Testing User Stories from USer Experience (UX) Section